lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:1(D) ARRAYS
+# Ex.No:1(E) STRINGS AND MATH FUNCTION

 ## QUESTION:
-Write a Java program to print all elements in an array that are greater than a given value
+Write a java program to replace each space with a hyphen.

 ## AIM:
-To write a Java program that prints all elements in an array greater than a given value.
+To write a Java program that replaces all spaces in a given string with hyphens (-).

 ## ALGORITHM :
 1. Start the program and create a Scanner object.
-2. Read the size n and elements of the array.
+2. Read a string input from the user.
-3. Read a value to compare with.
+3. Use the replace() method to replace all spaces with -.
-4. Use a loop to check and print elements greater than the given value.
+4. Display the modified string.
 5. End the program.